PedroCristo/README-TEST/README.md

 5. Click on the Create App button
 6. Click in resources and select Heroku Postgres database
 7. Click Reveal Config Vars and add a new record with SECRET_KEY
-8. Click Reveal Config Vars and add a new record with the CLOUDINARY_URL
+8. Click Reveal Config Vars and add a new record with the AWS_ACCESS_KEY_ID
+9. Click Reveal Config Vars and add a new record with the AWS_SECRET_ACCESS_KEY
+10. Click Reveal Config Vars and add a new record with the EMAIL_HOST_PASS
+11. Click Reveal Config Vars and add a new record with the EMAIL_HOST_USER
+12. Click Reveal Config Vars and add a new record with the STRIPE_PUBLIC_KEY
+13. Click Reveal Config Vars and add a new record with the STRIPE_SECRET_KEY
+13. Click Reveal Config Vars and add a new record with the STRIPE_WH_SECRET
-9. Click Reveal Config Vars and add a new record with the DISABLE_COLLECTSTATIC = 1
+10. Click Reveal Config Vars and add a new record with the DISABLE_COLLECTSTATIC = 1
-10. The next page is the project’s Deploy Tab.
+11. The next page is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars
-11. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
+12. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
-12. Scroll to the top of the page and choose the Deploy tab
+13. Scroll to the top of the page and choose the Deploy tab
-13. Select Github as the deployment method
+14. Select Github as the deployment method
-14. Confirm you want to connect to GitHub
+15. Confirm you want to connect to GitHub
-15. Search for the repository name and click the connect button
+16. Search for the repository name and click the connect button
-16. Scroll to the bottom of the deploy page and select the preferred deployment type
+17. Scroll to the bottom of the deploy page and select the preferred deployment type
-17. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github
+18. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github

 ## Final Deployment